First landing of Filipinos in the United States

-On 18 October 1587, the first Filipinos, labeled “Luzon Indios”, and arriving as ship crew and slaves, landed in Morro Bay aboard the Spanish ship Nuestra Señora de Buena Esperanza, which had sailed from Portuguese Macau, as part of the Manila galleon trade.
-During about three days of travels ashore around Morro Bay, the crew of the ship came in contact with the Chumash people, ultimately resulting in the deaths of two crew members: a Spaniard and a Filipino.
+On 18 October 1587, the first Filipinos landed in what is now the Continental United States at Morro Bay.
+They arrived aboard the Nuestra Señora de Buena Esperanza, which had sailed from Portuguese Macau, as part of the Manila galleon trade.
+During about three days of travels ashore around Morro Bay, the crew of the Nuestra Señora de Buena Esperanza came in contact with the Chumash people, ultimately resulting in the deaths of two crew members: one Spaniard and one Filipino.

 Departing Morro Bay after the deaths of the crew members, the Nuestra Señora de Buena Esperanza eventually reached its intended destination of Acapulco.
 No other Filipino was brought to California until 1595.
 In 1995, a monument on Morro Bay was dedicated to commemorate the events of 1587.
 October has been designated as Filipino American History Month since 2009 in recognition of these events.

 Background

 Thousands of years before their first contact with Europeans, the Chumash people established the region around the Channel Islands and areas from San Luis Obispo to Malibu as their territories.
 At the beginning of the 16th century, European explorers began to explore the Pacific.
 The Spanish traveled westward with Vasco Núñez de Balboa, first seeing the Pacific Ocean from Panama; then the Pacific was crossed by Ferdinand Magellan, who reached the Philippines.
 The Chumash's first contact with Europeans occurred on 10 October 1542, when Juan Rodríguez Cabrillo's expedition sailed into the area.
 Their next contact with Europeans would be 45 years later.

 Beginning in the mid-16th century, Spain conducted its campaign to conquer the Philippine Islands, led by Miguel López de Legazpi.
 This concluded with Spanish forces repelling Chinese ambitions to control Manila.
 As a consequence of the conquest of the Philippines, in 1565 the Manila galleon trade began, sailing from Acapulco – initially to Cebu, and after 1571 to Manila.
 These ships were crewed largely by Filipinos.
 (Note: Spanish referred to Filipinos during the 16th century as "Indios Luzones".)
 The Filipinos who sailed experienced arduous conditions, poor rations, disease, and the lowest pay among the crew.

 From 1582 until his death in 1586, Francisco Gali plied the Manila galleon route, initially as a navigator.
 On a return voyage to Mexico in 1584, Gali navigated the ship he was in to a high latitude, which brought the ship along the North American coast, which Gali had thought was astride the Strait of Anián.
 In 1585, a mission from Archbishop Pedro Moya de Contreras to survey the Californian coast, and to avoid China, was given to the westward-bound captain of the Manila galleon, who at that time was Gali.